Anne Brontë: Thorp Green

-It was at the Long Plantation at Thorp Green in 1842 that Anne wrote her three-verse poem Lines Composed in a Wood on a Windy Day, which was published in 1846 under the name Acton Bell.

-In January 1843 Anne returned to Thorp Green and secured a position for Branwell.
-He was to tutor Edmund, who was growing too old to be in Anne's care.
-Branwell did not live in the house as Anne did, and his tutorship was not a success.
+In January 1843, Anne returned to Thorp Green and secured a position for Branwell as tutor to Edmund, who was growing too old to be in Anne's care.
+Branwell did not live in the house as Anne did, and his tutorship was unsuccessful.
+He was eventually sent home in disgrace after developing an infatuation with Mrs Robinson, the mother of his charge.
 Anne's writings reflect her inner turmoil and her efforts to remain calm at this time.
 All three Brontë sisters worked as governesses or teachers, and all experienced problems controlling their charges, gaining support from their employers, and coping with homesickness, but Anne was the only one who persevered and made a success of her work.